Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 interactionDepth |

-All splits at or above interaction depth must be on variables that are not weighting variables (as provided by the interactionVariables argument). |
+All splits at or above interaction depth must be on variables that are not weighting variables (as provided by the interactionVariables argument) |

 splitratio |

 Proportion of the training data used as the splitting dataset.
 It is a ratio between 0 and 1.
-If the ratio is 1 (the default), then the splitting set uses the entire data, as does the averaging set—i.e., the standard Breiman RF setup.
-If the ratio is 0, then the splitting data set is empty, and the entire dataset is used for the averaging set (This is not a good usage, however, since there will be no data available for splitting). |
+If the ratio is 1, then essentially splitting dataset becomes the total entire sampled set and the averaging dataset is empty.
+If the ratio is 0, then the splitting data set is empty and all the data is used for the averaging data set (This is not a good usage however since there will be no data available for splitting). |

 nthread |